Illicit activities of North Korea: Currency

-Counterfeiting currency is alleged to have begun in the 1970s under Kim Jong-il's direction; however, the notes produced at the time were not of high quality.
+Counterfeiting currency is alleged to have begun in the 1970s under Kim Jong Il's direction; however, the notes produced at the time were not of high quality.
 Since then, and within the jurisdiction of Room 39, the North Korean government has counterfeited $50 and $100 United States banknotes using increasingly sophisticated techniques.
 In 1994, authorities in Hong Kong and Macao apprehended five North Korean diplomats and trade-mission members carrying around $430,000 in bills that turned out to be "superdollar" (also called "supernote") counterfeits.
 There have been two primary reasons for counterfeiting: the first is to wage economic warfare against the United States, and secondly, to help ease North Korea's domestic economic problems.
-According to a report by Dr. Balbina Hwang of American University, North Korea circulated $100 million in counterfeit currency in 2001.
+According to a report by Balbina Hwang of American University, North Korea circulated $100 million in counterfeit currency in 2001.
 The revenues from this are estimated at between $15 million and $25 million annually.
 In 2013, the United States released its newly redesigned 100 dollar bill.
 The primary purpose of the redesign was to fight against counterfeiting and prevent the recurrence of the "supernotes" which were produced by North Korea.

 The International Convention for the Suppression of Counterfeiting Currency is the primary treaty whereby states agree to criminalize acts of currency counterfeiting.
 North Korea is not a party to the treaty.

 Analyst Andrei Lankov has described the evidence for the counterfeiting of superdollars as merely circumstantial.
 Gregory Elich of the Korea Policy Institute has argued that these allegations are unfounded.
 According to Elich, North Korea's intaglio press from the 1970s would be incapable of printing the supernotes, and the paper and ink would be extremely difficult for North Korea to produce.
 Furthermore, he says that the amounts of supernotes produced are too small to be economical.

 Counterfeit legal pharmaceuticals

 There have been a few cases of North Korea being implicated in the production of counterfeit Viagra.
-These include: a 2004 arrest in Seoul, South Korea of a man with 4,000 counterfeit Viagra pills; and a 2005 report from Japan that North Korea was producing fake Viagra pills in factories in Chongjin, which were then sold in Hong Kong to customers of other Southeast-Asian countries (including China), and the Middle East.
+These include a 2004 arrest in Seoul, South Korea of a man with 4,000 counterfeit Viagra pills, and a 2005 report from Japan that North Korea was producing fake Viagra pills in factories in Chongjin, which were then sold in Hong Kong to customers of other Southeast-Asian countries (including China), and the Middle East.